hanxingjian/GroundLink/README.md

 ### Data Download
 We have released the motion and paired GRF/CoP data to our [data download page](https://csr.bu.edu/groundlink/).
-For simplicity, download SMPL-X models from the [page](https://csr.bu.edu/groundlink/), place it to [Visualization/models](./Visualization/models/) and extract.
+Please also download SMPL-X models from the [page](https://smpl-x.is.tue.mpg.de/) (navigate to the Download page), place it to [Visualization/models](./Visualization/models/) and extract.

 ### Installation

 The neural network structure and model design is inherited from [UnderPressure](https://github.com/InterDigitalInc/UnderPressure).
 Current setup requires Python 3.9.7 and Pytorch 1.10.2.
 We use [aitviewer](https://github.com/eth-ait/aitviewer) to visualize and interact with the 3D motion sequence reconstructed from [MoSh++](https://github.com/nghorbani/moshpp).

-The code was tested on Ubuntu 20.04.
+The code was tested on Ubuntu 20.04 and Windows 11.
 To clone the repo and install dependencies:
 ```
 git clone https://github.com/hanxingjian/GroundLink.git
 cd GroundLink
-conda create -n GroundLink python=3.9.7 -y
+conda create -y -n GroundLink python=3.9.7 numpy -c conda-forge
 conda activate GroundLink
 conda install -c pytorch pytorch=1.10.2 cudatoolkit=11.3 -y
-pip install numpy
 ```